warelab/release-notes/oryza/PanOryza Release 6---2023-01-15.md

 ## Funding

-Core funding for the project was provided by the National Science Foundation (NSF IOS-1127112) and the Agricultural Research Service of the U.S. Department of Agriculture (USDA ARS 8062-21000-041-00D).
+Core funding for the project was provided by the National Science Foundation (NSF IOS-1127112) and ongoing support comes from the Agricultural Research Service of the U.S. Department of Agriculture (USDA ARS 8062-21000-041-00D).